apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 ### Showing the current state of the filter

-Usually we want to indicate the tag the user has already chosen.
-And, we'd like a way to remove the filter and go back to seeing all of the people.
+Usually you want to indicate the tag the user has already chosen.
+And, you want a way to remove the filter and to see the full results.

 How can we do that?
 Again, in `index.html`: